 Recut the ends of every board.
 You’ll remove staples left over from shipping wrap, cut away any splits and get clean, square edges.
 One of the best tricks to get a professional-looking installation is to add a 45-degree bevel, called a “chamfer.”
 This technique is called “V-grooving.”
 The V-groove will mask small inconsistencies in butt joints.
 You can either apply finish to the raw wood on each chamfer before nailing up each board or touch up the entire shiplap ceiling after it’s finished.

 Step 4: Blind-nail the tongues

 Blind-nail the tongues

 Always plan your work so the tongues point toward the direction of installation.
-One of the cool things about T&G is that you can use a technique called ‘blind-nailing.’
+One of the cool things about tongue and groove walls is that you can use a technique called “blind-nailing.”
 If you do it properly, you won’t have any nail heads showing or holes to fill.
 Drive the nails through the shoulder of the tongues into the framing at about a 45-degree angle.
 The next grooved edge will hide the nail holes.
-A 15- or 16-gauge brad nailer with 2-in. nails is the best choice for fastening, although an 18-gauge nailer will do the job too.
+A 15- or 16-gauge brad nailer with 2-in. nails is the best choice for fastening, although an 18-gauge nailer will do the job, too.

 Step 5: Beat them in!

 Installing tongue and groove walls can be a real workout.
 Think about it: (1) You’re usually working over your head.
 (2) You have to seat the tongues and grooves together, and they don’t always want to marry.
 (3) Tongue and groove isn’t always flat, so you have to force the boards together to get them seated.
 The best way to do that is also the fastest way: Use the side of the nailer to tap (and sometimes pound) the boards together.
 If you start crushing the tongue too badly to get the next board seated, grab a short chunk of waste to use as a sacrificial board.
 Don’t beat yourself up trying to preserve a pristine tongue—it gets buried in the joint anyway.